mrborges23/mypage.github.io/tutorial_2.md

 6. Press `Submit`.
 You will be redirected to a webpage where you can see the progression of the run.
 Wait until all the steps are concluded.

 7. Once the analyses are finished, open the `PhyML Newick tree` using the `iTol` viewer.
-You can alternatively download the newick file to your computer and open it in `Seaview`.
+You can alternatively download the Newick file to your computer and open it in `Seaview`.
 In `iTol` go to the `Advanced` bar and display the bootstraps.
 By default, bootstraps are represented graphically, but we want to see the actual bootstraps values.
 For that, choose the option `text` instead.

 According to the maximum likelihood phylogeny, do we have evidence that the gastroenterologist deliberately infected the victim with HIV-infected blood from one of their patients?
 Support your conclusions using the obtained branch support values.